Key Takeaways

 Demographics Interpretation

-Equitable Sharing Statistics
+Equitable Sharing Statistics22 stats

 Equitable Sharing Statistics Interpretation

-Innocent Owner Claims
+Innocent Owner Claims22 stats

 Innocent Owner Claims Interpretation

-Monetary Value of Seizures Interpretation
+Monetary Value Of Seizures Interpretation

-Number of Forfeitures Interpretation
+Number Of Forfeitures Interpretation

 Reforms Interpretation